 Today, we can't imagine our lives without our smartphones - phone, alarm clock, music player, social media, all our favorite apps — our life in our pocket.

-More than 50% of all web traffic is coming from smartphones and tablets.
-According to Leftronic, 72% of internet users will access the web solely via smartphones by 2025.
-With these numbers in mind, it becomes clear that focus on mobile can be a significant competitive advantage.
+More than 60% of all web traffic comes from mobile devices.
+According to CNBC, 72% of internet users will access the web solely via smartphones by 2025.
+With these numbers in mind, it becomes clear that focusing on mobile can be a significant competitive advantage.

 However, today when we talk about mobile devices, we are not just talking about responsive web design and mobile apps.
 Businesses are constantly looking for ways to utilize the power that these devices hold.